 Maybe you want to contribute but don’t know what to do?
 Need help to find the right solution?
 Not sure of how to write a unit test?
 We are here to help you!

-Post a question in the forum, add an issue on github or drop us an email at email@example.com to get help.
+Post a question in the discussion page, add an issue on github or drop us an email at email@example.com to get help.
 You can also submit a issue with the request to one of the repos on github to get the communities opinion.